-The Group's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
-The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.
+model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.
 Financial assets classified and measured at amortised cost are held within a business model with the objective to hold financial assets in order to collect contractual cash flows.
 Subsequent measurement

-For the purpose of subsequent measurement, financial assets of the Group are classified as financial assets at amortised costs and Financial assets designated at fair value through OCI with no recycling of cumulative gains and losses upon derecognition (equity instruments).
+For the numose of subsequent measurement, financial assets of the Group are classified as financial assets at amortised costs and Financial assets designated at fair value through OCI with no recycling of cumulative gains and losses upon derecognition (equity instruments).

-• Financial assets at amortised costs

-Financial assets at amortised costs are subsequently measured using the effective interest (EIR) method and are subject to impairment.
+Financial assets at amortised costs Financial assets at amortised costs are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognised in consolidated statement of profit or loss when the asset is derecognised, modified or impaired.
-The Group's financial assets at amortised costs includes bank balances and cash, finance lease receivable, loans receivables from joint ventures, trade receivables, accrued interest receivable and other receivables.
+The Group's financial assets at amortised costs includes bank balances and cash, finance lease receivable, loans receivables from joint ventures, trade receivables, accrued interest

-• Financial assets designated at fair value through OCI (equity instruments)

-Upon initial recognition, the Group elects to classify its equity investments as equity instruments at Fair value through other comprehensive income (FVOCI) when they meet the definition of equity under IAS 32 Financial Instruments: Presentation and are not held for trading.
-Such classification is determined on an instrument-by-instrument basis.
+Financial assets designated at fair value through OCI (equity instruments) Upon initial recognition, the Group elects to classify its equity investments as equity instruments at Fair value through other comprehensive income (FVOCI) when they meet the definition of equity under IAS 32 Financial Instruments: Presentation and are not held for trading.
+Such classification is ed on an instrument-by-instrument basis.